KasperKnop/WEB1/docs/index.md

 # Welcome To WEB1

+Welcome to WEB1 - an introductory course in web development offered by VIA Software Technology Engineering.

-This is the course website for WEB1 - a course that serves as an introduction to front-end web development and core web standards.
+The course serves as an introduction to front-end web development and core web standards.
 Students will gain proficiency in HTML, CSS, and JavaScript, while developing the competencies necessary to create responsive, user-friendly, interactive, and dynamic websites.

-In the sidebar, you'll find all 12 course sessions, each with its own preparation materials and exercises
+In the sidebar, you'll find all 12 course sessions, each with its own preparation materials and exercises.

 ## Structure & Activities